TheAlienDrew/Unofficial-Sticky-Notes/README.md

 Theme changes are located at https://userstyles.org/styles/170362/microsoft-sticky-notes-dark-mode

-* If the app doesn't appear to be loading correctly, please make sure that you have enabled all the required permissions for the app, and that Android System WebView installed and up-to-date.
+* If the app doesn't appear to be loading correctly, please make sure that you have enabled all the required permissions for the app, and that Android System WebView is installed and up-to-date.
 You can get it at https://play.google.com/store/apps/details?id=com.google.android.webview